 Indigenous Innovations has evolved a simple business model to produce paper bags in a cottage industry:

-- Infrastructure costs are kept to the minimum by utilising their house terrace for production
+- Infrastructure costs are kept to the minimum by utilizing their house terrace for production

 Positive feedback from existing customers in Shivamogga has helped in bringing other retailers through word-of-mouth.
-Beyond Shivamogga, Indigenous Innovations has plans to expand its market to nearby cities like Davanagere and Mysuru in Karnataka.
+Indigenous Innovations has now expanded its market to nearby cities like Davanagere and Mysuru in Karnataka.